Resin Cure Times guide: How Long To Dry [2025]

 epoxy resin drying time for Thicker Resin

+How long does epoxy resin take to cure will also depend on how thick you are pouring it.
 The thicker the resin layer, the longer it typically takes to cure.
 This is because curing is an exothermic process (releasing heat), and thicker layers generate more heat, which can extend the curing time.

 Depending on the type of resin and its specific formulation, a thick pour may take considerably longer to harden than a thin one.
+For large or deep pours, you need to use resins made for casting.
+They have longer curing times to prevent excessive heat buildup for complete curing.

 Heat Generation

 As mentioned earlier, thicker resin layers generate more heat during curing.
 Excessive heat can lead to issues like bubbling, cracking, or uneven curing.
-To mitigate this, consider using resins with extended curing times for deep pours.
+See this guide about why resin gets hot while curing.

 Potential for Imperfections

 Thicker resin layers are more prone to trapping air bubbles in resin, which can negatively impact the final appearance of your project.
+When working with thicker layers, you can do a slower pour or apply resin in layers to minimize the risk of imperfections.

-These additives offer endless possibilities for artistic expression, enabling you to craft everything from transparent jewel-toned creations to opaque, multicolored masterpieces.
+Color additives, such as pigments, dyes, or mica powders, are used to tint resin and create vibrant, customized designs.
+These will give you endless possibilities from making everything from transparent jewel toned creations to opaque, multicolored things.
 Typically there is no alter to cure times when you are using colorants in resin.

 Glitters and Inclusions